Gapped topological spin-orbital liquid on the honeycomb lattice

-Here we resolve this issue by performing state-of-the-art density matrix renormalization group (DMRG) simulations~\cite{White1992} with full $\mathrm{SU}(4)$ symmetry~\cite{McCulloch2002,Nataf2018,Chen2021} for the honeycomb lattice.
-We provide compelling numerical evidence that the ground state is a gapped $Z_4$ spin-orbital liquid~\cite{Yamada2022}, characterized by (i) a finite topological entanglement entropy close to $\ln(4)$, (ii) the absence of both $\mathrm{SU}(4)$ and lattice symmetry breaking as revealed by entanglement spectra and real-space observables, and (iii) a variationally exact ground-state energy well below competing Dirac spin liquid states.
-These results establish the $\mathrm{SU}(4)$ honeycomb Heisenberg model as a concrete realization of a gapped $Z_4$ topological phase.
+Here we provide unbiased numerical evidence toward resolving this issue by performing state-of-the-art density matrix renormalization group (DMRG) simulations~\cite{White1992} with full $\mathrm{SU}(4)$ symmetry~\cite{McCulloch2002,Nataf2018,Chen2021} for the honeycomb lattice.
+We provide numerical evidence that the ground state is a gapped spin-orbital liquid~\cite{Yamada2022}, presumably with a $Z_4$ topological order, characterized by (i) a finite topological entanglement entropy close to $\ln(4)$, (ii) the absence of both $\mathrm{SU}(4)$ and lattice symmetry breaking as revealed by entanglement spectra and real-space observables, and (iii) a highly accurate variational energy well below the previously proposed $\pi$-flux state.
+These results identify the $\mathrm{SU}(4)$ honeycomb Heisenberg model as a leading microscopic candidate for a gapped spin-orbital liquid.

 The $\mathrm{SU}(4)$ Heisenberg model on the honeycomb lattice is not merely a theoretical toy model, but is directly relevant to cold atomic systems with emergent $\mathrm{SU}(N_c)$ symmetry, where $N_c$ is the number of colors~\cite{Cazalilla2014}, and to solid-state realizations of spin-orbital physics, such as $\alpha$-ZrCl$_3$~\cite{Yamada2018,Yamada2021}.
-Resolving its ground-state phase therefore provides an important benchmark for both quantum simulation platforms and candidate spin-orbital liquid materials.
+Resolving its ground-state phase provides an important benchmark for both quantum simulation platforms and candidate spin-orbital liquid materials.

 Recent theoretical work has proposed a Dirac spin-orbital liquid as a proximate or unstable phase in $\mathrm{SU}(4)$ honeycomb systems~\cite{Calvera2021}.
-Our identification of a gapless critical state on narrow cylinders and its evolution into a gapped $Z_4$ phase in the two-dimensional limit provides a direct numerical realization of this scenario, and clarifies the fate of the Dirac spin-orbital liquid in an unbiased setting.
+Our identification of a gapless critical state on narrow cylinders and its evolution toward a gapped topological phase provides a direct numerical realization of this scenario, and clarifies the fate of the Dirac spin-orbital liquid in an unbiased setting.